 Now that you understand flat feet, let’s talk about shin splints and see if you can figure out why the two are related before the end of the article.
 Shin splints are something that happens to most people as a result of running, jumping, falling, and occasionally walking.
 The clearest sign that you have accidentally contracted shin splints is a pain in your shins during or after active exercise on your feet.

 Shin splints occur when the footsteps land too hard on the ground with a force greater than what your muscular and skeletal structures are prepared to support.
 Even if the muscles in your legs are quite strong, if your bones are impacted vertically by a step, you may experience pain, achiness, and swelling at a specific point in your shin.
 Your shins may also be tender and sore in response to gentle probes.

 Why Flat Feet Can Result in Shin Splints

 If you or someone you know has flat feet, there is a significantly increased chance of shin splints during exercise.
-The reason for this is that the springy arch that most people have acts as a shock-absorber, much like in your car when you go over a pothole.
-Every time someone with arched feet lands a step or a jump, that tendon stretches like a rubber band and absorbs some of the impact which keeps it off your shins.
+The reason for this is that the springy arch that most people have acted as a shock-absorber, much like in your car when you go over a pothole.
+Every time someone with arched feet lands a step or a jump, that tendon stretches like a rubber band and absorbs some of the impacts which keep it off your shins.
 People with flat feet don’t have this shock-absorption so your shins are likely to take more impact damage with every step, whether you’re running, walking, or jumping down off of something.